 - Recording penetration rates

 - Pore Pressure Trends

-If a transfer of mud to the active system is requested the driller ( check also: Driller Job Description) will be informed, the logging unit must likewise be informed.
+If a mud transfer to the active system is requested, the driller (also check: Driller Job Description) will be informed, and the logging unit must likewise be informed.
 Good communication all around is essential.

 The high and low settings for the pit level recorder and flow line recorder must be checked and are set to appropriate values.